-With display zoom, you can customise the size of the text and controls in My Family Tree in real time.
+With display zoom, you can customise the size of the text and controls in My Family Tree.
 This helps to make things easier to read on high resolution screens and gives easier navigation on touch screens.

-You can change the zoom level with special keyboard shortcuts (Ctrl++ to increase, Ctrl+- to decrease and Ctrl+0 to restore) or manually using the Themes menu.
+You can change the zoom level with special keyboard shortcuts (+ to increase, + to decrease, or + to reset the zoom) or manually using the Themes menu.
 The default setting is 100% which represents no zoom and you can increase this up to 500% according to your needs.